konnectors/libs/packages/cozy-konnector-libs/docs/api.md

   + filename : The file name of the item written on disk.
 This attribute is optional and as default value, the file name will be "smartly" guessed by the function.
 Use this attribute if the guess is not smart enough for you, or if you use `filestream` (can be a function returning the value).
   + `shouldReplaceName` (string) used to migrate filename.
-If saveFiles find a file linked to this entry and this file name matches `shouldReplaceName`, the file is renames to `filename` (can be a function returning the value)
+If saveFiles finds a file linked to this entry and this file name matches `shouldReplaceName`, the file is renamed to `filename` (can be a function returning the value)
   + `shouldReplaceFile` (function) use this function to state if the current entry should be forced to be redownloaded and replaced.
 Usefull if we know the file content can change and we always want the last version.